 The answer is more complicated than you might think.
 Expiration dates are not actually tied to food safety at all, though that is how we think of them.
 Instead, they’re chosen by the manufacturer to indicate the date at which optimal flavor has passed.
 But that doesn’t mean your food is unsafe to eat.
-Unfortunately, because of our misunderstanding the dates, we routinely throw out 40% of the food our country produces, creating major food waste in a world where hunger is still an issue.
+Unfortunately, because of our misunderstanding of the dates, we throw out far too much food from our refrigerators than necessary!
 Let’s look at a few examples for better understanding.

 This is a big one, in part because it’s difficult to tell from the outside whether an egg has gone bad!
 In truth, eggs last a long time.
 In fact, they might already be weeks old by the time you buy them at the grocery store.
 It all depends on how they’re shipped and stored before they reach your local market.

 Fortunately, eggs can easily be consumed 3-5 weeks after you’ve brought them home.
 And how do you tell the age of an egg?
 Inside each egg is an air cell, this pocket actually serves as a little oxygen tank for potential baby chicks.
 The air cell is created in a gap between the shell and the inner membrane.
 As the egg ages, that air pocket continues to grow because egg shells have millions of microscopic pores that allow for gas transfer.
 So, if you put an egg in a bowl of water, an older egg will float, while a new egg will sink because there isn’t enough air to keep it buoyant.

 But is a floating egg safe to eat?
 Actually, it probably is.
 Salmonella has nothing to do with the age of an egg, it could be there in an egg from day one and is more related to chicken cleanliness than anything else.